sCarolina '25_Cover Image.png

 It’s time to raise the dead.
 And the Carolina Theatre knows a little something about that, don't we?

 After sitting abandoned and vacant in Uptown Charlotte for 47 years, the historic Carolina Theatre was resurrected this March.
-For its first Halloween season back from the dead, the reportedly haunted theatre will present a film series filled with some of cinema’s most classic monsters.
+For its first Halloween season back from the dead, the reportedly haunted theatre will present an entertainment series filled with some of cinema’s most classic monsters plus a special live performance from storytelling master Donna Washington on Oct.
+30.

 “There’s no better place to watch history’s most beloved horror movies than in Charlotte’s historic theatre,” Sean Seifert, the Carolina Theatre’s executive director, said.
 “Just beware: Our theatre has its own off-screen ghost.”